 Show dates: 1/18-2/26/2021 *Virtual*

 Black History Month is an established, nationally recognized observance that honors the lives, experiences, and history of Blacks in America.
 For almost 50 years, it has reminded us of the extraordinary men and women who achieved incredible things often in the face of unimaginable injustice and inequality.
-All too often the contributions of Black Americans, as well as those of women and other marginalized groups, have been forgotten or purposely relegated into the obscurity of a lost history amid bigotry and discrimination.
-Since Africans arrived on the shores of North America some 400 years ago, they have made significant contributions to the American motif in various fields including art, music, science, politics, technology, geographic exploration and industry.
+All too often the contributions of Black Americans, as well as those of women and other historically marginalized communities, have been forgotten or purposely relegated into the obscurity of a lost history amid bigotry and discrimination.
+Since Africans arrived on the shores of North America over 400 years ago, they have made significant contributions to the American motif in various fields including art, music, poetry, science, politics, technology, geographic exploration and industry.

-As an interesting tidbit, local historians report that Alex Haley made the final compilation of his famous novel Roots: The Saga of an American Family from within the old Volcano Schoolhouse, which he rented for that project.
-In addition, here is a link “Documenting The History Of African-Americans In The California Gold Rush”: http://www.kolumnmagazine.com/2016/09/19/documenting-history-african-americans-california-gold-rush/
+As an interesting tidbit: local historians report that Alex Haley made the final compilation of his famous novel Roots: The Saga of an American Family from within the old Volcano Schoolhouse, which he rented for that project.

 Black Cowboys of the Old West: True, Sensational, And Little Known Stories From History by Tricia Martineau Wagner – The word cowboy conjures up vivid images of rugged men on saddled horses—men lassoing cattle, riding bulls, or brandishing guns in a shoot-out.
 White men, as Hollywood remembers them.
 What is woefully missing from these scenes is their counterparts: the black cowboys who made up one-fourth of the wranglers and rodeo riders.
 This book tells their story.